Button¶

 dDefine()

-defines the bar-graph with button coordinates.
+defines the button with vector coordinates.

 The required parameters are